Eratosthenes: Mathematics, music theory and metaphysics

-Eratosthenes proposed a mathematical approximate solution to the problem of doubling the cube, the "Delian problem," which was unsolvable with compass and ruler.
-In order to solve this problem, Eratosthenes constructed a mechanical line drawing device to calculate the cube, called the Mesolabio.
-He dedicated his solution to King Ptolemy, presenting a model in bronze with it a letter and an epigram.
+Eratosthenes proposed a mathematical approximate solution to the problem of doubling the cube, (Note: It was called the "Delian problem" because the oracle of Delphi said the way to defeat a plague in Delos was by doubling the size of a cube-shaped altar to Apollo.) which was unsolvable with compass and ruler.
+In order to solve this problem, he constructed a mechanical line drawing device to calculate the cube, called the Mesolabio.
+He dedicated his solution to King Ptolemy, presenting a model in bronze, with a letter and an epigram.

-For prime number research, he used an algorithm that allows one to separate all prime numbers from the set of all odd natural numbers that are less than or equal to a given number.
+Eratosthenes used an algorithm that allows one to separate all prime numbers from the set of all odd natural numbers that are less than or equal to a given number.
 This method is known as the Sieve of Eratosthenes (Greek: κόσκινον Ἐρατοσθένους).
-However, according to Hans-Joachim Waschkies he did not invent it - as was previously believed; rather, it was already known, and he only coined the term "sieve."
+However, according to Hans-Joachim Waschkies, he did not invent it - as was previously believed; rather, it was already known, and he only coined the term "sieve".

 Eratosthenes' sieve is one of a number of prime number sieves, and is a simple, ancient algorithm for finding all prime numbers up to any given limit.
 It does so by iteratively marking as composite, i.e., not prime, the multiples of each prime, starting with the multiples of 2.
 The multiples of a given prime are generated starting from that prime, as a sequence of numbers with the same difference, equal to that prime, between consecutive numbers.
 This is the sieve's key distinction from using trial division to sequentially test each candidate number for divisibility by each prime.

-A secondary subject of Platonikos was music theory, in which Eratosthenes applied the theory of proportions to music, In this regard he is considered one of the oldest authorities in the field of music in antiquity.
+A secondary subject of Platonikos was music theory, in which Eratosthenes applied the theory of proportions to music, Since antiquity, he is considered an authority in the field of music.
 The scholar Ptolemy preserved Eratosthenes' calculations for the tetrachord, which show that he used the "Pythagorean" tuning, which he then refined.
-Eratosthenes also knew and considered the system of the music theorist Aristoxenus.
+Eratosthenes knew and considered the system of the music theorist Aristoxenus.
 However, Ptolemy does not disclose how he proceeded with his calculations.

-Eratosthenes also addressed metaphysics such as the doctrine of the soul in the Platonikos.
-Like the Platonist Crantor, by whom he was probably influenced, he held the view that the soul could not be purely immaterial, but must also have something corporeal about it, for it exists in the world of sensible things; moreover, it is always in a body.
+Eratosthenes addressed metaphysics such as the doctrine of the soul in the Platonikos.
+Like the Platonist Crantor, by whom he was probably influenced, he held the view that the soul could not be purely immaterial, but must have something corporeal about it, for it exists in the world of sensible things; moreover, it is always in a body.
 This is based on the idea that the soul can only grasp sensible objects if it has a corresponding disposition in its own structure.
 Accordingly, it is a mixture of two components, one incorporeal and one corporeal.